psholtz/MIT-6.087/Section-2/exercise2-04.md

 What values will be stored in these variables after the expression evaluates?

 The prefix ++ operator will increment the value of y, and it will do so BEFORE the expression evaluates.
 Thus, by the time the expression evaluates, the value stored in y is already 3.

-The postfix operator ++ will increment the value of x, but only AFTER the expression evaluates.
+Similarly, the postfix operator ++ will increment the value of x, but only AFTER the expression evaluates.
 Thus, when the expression evaluates, the value stored in x will still be 10.

 Hence, the value stored in y and z will be 16.